Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Joshua Jackson (Pacey Witter)

 THEN: Joshua Jackson perhaps had the most acting experience when he was cast in the show.
-Born on June 11, 1978 he was known for his role in The Mighty Ducks series, and was at first considered for the role of Dawson Leery.
-However, Kevin Williamson felt that Jackson's good looks and diverse acting ability was not fit for the role of an underdog nerd, and was therefore cast as his best friend.
-One of Jackson's competitors for the role, was future American Pie star Jason Biggs.
+Born on June 11, 1978, he was known for his role in The Mighty Ducks series and was at first considered for the role of Dawson Leery.
+However, Kevin Williamson felt that Jackson's good looks and diverse acting ability were not fit for the role of an underdog nerd, and was, therefore, cast as his best friend.
+One of Jackson's competitors for the role was future American Pie star Jason Biggs.